 - Project Narrative This component will delineate your proposed approach for this project.
 Applicants should be thoughtful and plan to implement evidence-based programs or promising practices.
 If the program is "home grown", please describe how the program will adhere to the safe messaging guidelines.
-The project narrative should not be longer than three pages.
-Please consult the review criteria and Scoring Tool for additional guidance in preparing the proposal.
+Please see application guideline for project narrative details and consult the review criteria and Scoring Tool for additional guidance in preparing the proposal.
 The following questions may be used to guide your narrative: - 1.
 What needs, specific to your campus community, does this proposal address?
 Describe the rationale for the proposed program and the target population.
 Does the proposal target specific special populations? - 2.
 Describe how the proposed program will address one of the bullets of the Comprehensive Approach to Mental Health and Suicide Prevention. - 3.
 List at least two objectives to be achieved during the grant year.
 They should be clear, measurable and achievable within the grant period.
 How will you evaluate your progress towards the objectives?
 Describe the desired impact on campus. - 4.
 Clearly describe the role of each collaborator, campus and community.
-Be specific about the responsibility of each entity listed in the proposal. - Budget Guidelines- The proposal must include a detailed description of how funds will be spent.
-This section does not count towards the 3 page limit.
+Be specific about the responsibility of each entity listed in the proposal.

+• Budget Guidelines- The proposal must include a detailed description of how funds will be spent.
+This section does not count towards the 3-page limit.